 Our suppliers are expected to do business according to the guiding principles described in Biogen's Code of Business Conduct.
 However, we recognize the need to create standards specifically for our suppliers to ensure we are transparent and detailed with our requirements for doing business with us.
-We are in the process of creating a Supplier Code of Conduct that aligns with the Pharmaceutical Supply Chain Initiative's (PSCI) industry-standard principles, and will outline comprehensive criteria for our suppliers across the categories of Ethics, Human Rights and Labor, Health and Safety, Environment, and Management Systems.
-Currently, our Code of Business Conduct outlines expectations across these important categories:
+We are in the process of creating a Supplier Code of Conduct that aligns with the Pharmaceutical Supply Chain

+Initiative's (PSCI) industry-standard principles, and will outline comprehensive criteria for our suppliers across the categories of Ethics, Human Rights and Labor, Health and Safety, Environment, and Management Systems.
+Currently, our Code of Business Conduct outlines expectations explicitly for suppliers across these important categories:

 - Child labor

-- Fundamental human rights
+- Fundamental human rights including Forced Labor and Human Trafficking

 - Business ethics